Magnavox Odyssey 2: United States

 The console sold moderately well in the U.S. Prior to the nationwide release of the Mattel Intellivision in 1980, the console video game market was dominated by the competition between the Odyssey 2 and Atari 2600.
 It remained one of the three primary consoles from 1980 to mid-1982, though a distant third behind the Atari 2600 and Mattel Intellivision.
-By 1983 over one million Odyssey 2 units were sold in the U.S. alone.

 To sell would-be customers on its resemblance to a home computer, the Odyssey 2 was marketed with phrases such as "The Ultimate Computer Video Game System", "Sync-Sound Action", "True-Reality Synthesization", "On-Screen Digital Readouts" and "a serious educational tool" on the packaging for the console and its game cartridges.
 All games, aside from Showdown in 2100 AD, produced by Magnavox/Philips ended with an exclamation point, such as K.C.
 Munchkin! and Killer Bees!.

 No third-party game appeared for the Odyssey 2 in the United States until Imagic's Demon Attack in 1983.
 The lack of third-party support kept the number of new games very limited, but the success of the Philips Videopac G7000 overseas led to two other companies producing games for it: Parker Brothers released Popeye, Frogger, Q*bert and Super Cobra, while Imagic also released Atlantis.

 Europe

 In Europe, the Odyssey 2 did very well on the market.
 The console was most widely known as the Philips Videopac G7000, or just the Videopac, although branded variants were released in some areas of Europe under the names Philips Videopac C52, Radiola Jet 25, Schneider 7000, and Siera G7000.
-Philips, as Magnavox's Dutch parent company, used their own name rather than Magnavox's for European marketing.
+Philips used their own name rather than Magnavox's for European marketing.
 A rare model, the Philips Videopac G7200, was only released in Europe; it had a built-in black-and-white monitor.
 Videopac game cartridges are mostly compatible with American Odyssey 2 units, although some games have color differences and a few are completely incompatible, such as Frogger on the European console, being unable to show the second half of the playing field, and Chess on the American model, as the extra hardware module could not work with the console.
 A number of additional games were released in Europe that never came out in the U.S.